AlekSi/virtualbox/Readme.md

 ## Contributing

-If you'd like to contribute to VirtualBox, the first step to developing is to clone this repo, get [wycat's bundler](http://github.com/wycats/bundler) if you don't have it already, and do the following:
+If you'd like to contribute to VirtualBox, the first step to developing is to clone this repo and do the following:

-    gem bundle test
+    rake check_dependencies:development

+Then install missing dependencies and do:

     rake

 This will run the test suite, which should come back all green!
 Then you're good to go!